Modelcore

 Solid edge finishing now supports chamfer, fillet, selection-friendly edge blends, box-wide blends, and more reliable holed-face cases.

-- Added chamfer and fillet commands, UI tools, keyboard access, and solid edge picking support.
+• Added chamfer and fillet tools, keyboard access, and solid edge selection.

-- Improved edge blend targeting, cursor feedback, marquee selection, box-wide fillets, and holed-edge cases.
+• Improved edge targeting, cursor feedback, marquee selection, box-wide fillets, and edges around openings.

 Site context, point clouds, and geospatial imports

-Modelcore can now bring site context into the model through point clouds, mesh underlays, terrain, imagery, buildings, and environment panels.
+Modelcore can now bring site context into a project through point clouds, reference meshes, terrain, imagery, buildings, and environment controls.

 The editor gained a foundation for modeling with real-world context around the design.